takenet/messaginghub-client-csharp/Readme.md

 ## Creating Messaging Hub Applications

-To easily create Messaging Hub applications, create a new *class library* project in the *Visual Studio 2015* and import the NuGet package from [here](https://www.nuget.org/packages/Takenet.MessagingHub.Client.Template).
+To easily create Messaging Hub applications, create a new *class library* project in the *Visual Studio 2015* and import the *Messaging Hub Application Template* package from [here](https://www.nuget.org/packages/Takenet.MessagingHub.Client.Template).

 ## Documentation